Facts About JCCC

 - JCCC is sanctioned under the National Junior College Athletic Association and participates in the Kansas Jayhawk Community College Conference.
 With 10 national championships, 86 top-five national finishes, 124 region titles, 161 conference titles, more than 1,000 All-American athletes, and more than 200 Academic All-American athletes, the Cavaliers are successful both on and off the fields and courts.

 Promoting economic development and partnerships

 - To support industry training needs, the college partners with the Kansas Department of Commerce to help companies access workforce training funds.
-Through this partnership, companies have accessed an estimated $205 million from the Department of Commerce since 1983 to support local workforce development.
+Through this partnership, companies have accessed more than $200 million from the Department of Commerce since 1983 to support local workforce development.

-- In 2011 the Small Business Development Center provided free and confidential management consulting and technical assistance to 563 existing and aspiring business owners.
-Small business training was provided to 955 workshop attendees.
+- In 2012-2013 the Small Business Development Center provided free and confidential management consulting and technical assistance to 530 existing and aspiring business owners.
+Small business training was provided to 929 workshop attendees.
 The SBDC is funded by the U.S. Small Business Administration, the Kansas Department of Commerce and JCCC.
-In 2012, the KSBDC partnered with the Kansas Procurement Technical Assistance Center (PTAC) at Missouri Southern State University to open a PTAC Subcenter at JCCC.
-The subcenter will assist small businesses in 29 northeastern Kansas counties with potential market expansion through procurement opportunities with the government.
+In 2012, the KSBDC partnered with the Kansas Procurement Technical Assistance Subcenter at JCCC.
+The subcenter will assist small businesses in 17 northeastern Kansas counties with potential market expansion through procurement opportunities with the government.